 How long will my child have to wear a space maintainer?

-Ideally, the space maintainer is worn until the permanent tooth erupts and fills the space.
-If cared for properly, a space maintainer can last for a very long time.
-Depending on the tooth and when it was lost, it can take months or years for the space to be filled.
+A space maintainer is typically worn until the permanent tooth grows in and fills the gap.
+With proper care, it can last a long time.
+Depending on the specific tooth and when it was lost, it may take several months or years for the space to close.

-What should I do if my child's space maintainer falls out?
+What should I do if the space maintainer falls out?

 Advanced Solutions for Your Child's Dental Needs